 Cryptocurrencies are blockchain-based digital currencies secured via cryptography.
 Because they’re so highly protected, they’re nearly impossible to counterfeit or double-spend.
 Bitcoin (BTC) and Ethereum (ETH) are the most well-known cryptocurrencies out there, but thousands exist.

-Anyone can buy and sell cryptocurrencies on decentralized exchanges, like OpenSea and Binance.
+Anyone can buy and sell cryptocurrencies on decentralized exchanges, like OpenSea.
 You’ll need a place to store that digital money, so you’ll have to set up a crypto wallet before you buy.
 You can use crypto to purchase things like NFTs, but many see these currencies as a trading and investment tool due to their volatility and their (occasionally) soaring values.